SAP-samples/teched2025-XP262/README.md

     - [Exercise 2.2 - Exercise 2 Sub Exercise 2 Description](exercises/ex2#exercise-22-sub-exercise-2-description)
     -
 ### 🛠 Exercise 3 - SAP Build Apps
-> In this exercise, you will asume the role of a Developer.
+> In this exercise, you'll asume the role of a Developer.
 > You'll create an app for entering the sales order data and trigger a business process with SAP Build Apps.
 This app will trigger an existing sales order approval process in SAP Build Process Automation.